 Build a hash ring that distributes keys across nodes uniformly and minimizes key migration when the cluster topology changes.
 Naive modulo hashing remaps almost every key on each change — consistent hashing limits disruption to only 1/N of keys.

 2. Virtual Nodes.
-Each physical node occupies 100–200 positions on the ring (with suffixes like node-A#42).
-This smooths out distribution dramatically.
+Each physical node occupies 100–200 positions (e.g. node-A#42) to smooth distribution.

 | Metric | Yours | Ideal |